AyeshaIrshad1337/NLP/README.md

 For images simply rotating an image replacing colors, adding blurs/noise, and such simple modifications help generate new data samples.
 For text, the problem is a bit more challenging.
 Popular techniques include word replacements in text.
 However, replacing by another or has a synonym.
 Nonetheless, it serves as a opilar technique to augment text data and works well for many cases.
 ### Quick Note :
 + technique may work for someone, it may not apply to the data you are dealing with.

+**Python library for augmentation data are : pyAugmentText,nlpaug, and TextAugment**